 If your clients are homeowners who want to purchase a new home, they may be unsure about when to put their old home on the market—and odds are good they’ll look to you for advice.
 Here are a few options to share:

-Take out a bridge loan (or swing loan).
+Take out a bridge loan (or swing loan)

-A mortgage lender should be able to tell your clients whether their old home has enough equity to qualify for a bridge loan—short-term financing that can help bridge the gap from one house to the next.
+For clients who want to buy before they sell, a mortgage lender should be able to tell your clients whether their old home has enough equity to qualify for a bridge loan—short-term financing that can help bridge the gap from one house to the next.
 Because interest rates for bridge loans are often higher than average market rates, your clients will need to weigh the cost against the benefits for their particular situation.
 Not all lenders offer this type of loan, and your clients will have to meet certain criteria in order to qualify.

 Ask for rent-back

 As a home seller trying to make moving dates line up, asking for rent-back may be key.
 A “rent-back,” also known as a “sale and rent back” or a “post-settlement occupancy agreement,” takes place when a homebuyer allows a seller to stay in the sold home after closing until they can move out, while charging them rent.
 This way, your client can avoid the stress of moving more times than necessary if they are not able to move into their next home right away.
 This type of agreement can also make a buyer’s offer more attractive to a seller.
 The buyer can earn rent income to help offset mortgage payments, new home fees and closing costs.
 In a seller’s market, buyers often offer rent-back at no cost.

 Wait to put your old home on the market